 Different departments at the University of Reading favour different referencing styles.
 Our Institute of Education specifies APA 7th edition.
-For help with citing specific types of publication use the resources in the box below or contact your Academic Liaison Librarians, Rachel Redrup or Charlotte Dormer.
+For help with citing specific types of publication use the resources, or contact your Academic Liaison Librarians, listed below.

 University of Reading Institute of Education uses APA 7th edition referencing (as published 2020).
 Consult your course materials for guidance or resources listed here:

 Things to note about APA.
 There are 'inconsistencies' such as the need to add pp for book chapter page numbers but not journal references.
 Only US legislation is mentioned in the print APA manual, so students need to extrapolate what to do when referring to other legal systems.
 Keep checking and practicing!